Registered Professional Engineer Queensland (RPEQ)

 - provide critical engineering services to Queensland

-- be subject to a random audit of their professional development activities.
+- be subject to an audit of their professional development activities.
 Audited registrants are required to demonstrate an average of 150 hours of CPD over a three-year continuous period to maintain their registration.

 How to be assessed

 Our assessment standards for Chartered Member MIChemE also satisfy the requirements for RPEQ.
 There are four options depending on your current membership grade:

 - Chartered Members and Fellows already meet the competency requirements for RPEQ.